Skip to main content

 Have a Clear Vision

 Simply engaging others through social media may be fun, but getting results that make your boss smile is even more fun.
-The best way to do that is to have well-defined objectives and to articulate what you’d like to be known for.
+The best way to do that is to have well-defined objectives and to articulate what you’d like your organization to be known for.
 Then be sure that your social media administrators stay true to those goals and messages.

-Remember, monitoring social media networks, creating fresh content, and measuring results can be very time consuming.
+Remember, monitoring social media networks, creating fresh content, and measuring results can be very time-consuming.
 Mastering one social media tool is better than having a sporadic voice on many platforms.

 A common concern that bosses have with social media is time: will it distract employees from completing their other work?
 Having a clear purpose can eliminate the inclination to wander online for hours.
 Make sure you understand your supervisor’s priorities for your time at work.
 The more they trust you, the better chance you have for getting buy-in for your new social media plans.